 Do I need a Web Design Agreement with my designer?

 Yes.
 When designing your website, it is critical you and your designer are on the same page regarding expectations.
-Don’t run the risk of not having a written agreement with your designer.
+Don’t risk not having a written agreement with your designer.
 A handshake and verbal agreement are not enough – your online business is too valuable!

-There are many different issues that could arise in relation to your web design project, such as:
+Many different issues could arise in relation to your web design project, such as:

 - Your IP is stolen or copied